 My favorite hobby is taking photo's of older headstones since it won't be long before they are unreadable, broken or plowed over.

 Hope my photos help someone else in their genealogy hunts, and these postings may help you make a connection.
-PLEASE FEEL FREE TO REQUEST TRANSFERS OF YOUR FAMILY MEMBERS TO ENHANCE THEIR PROFILES.
+PLEASE FEEL FREE TO REQUEST TRANSFERS OF YOUR FAMILY MEMBERS TO ENHANCE THEIR PROFILES if you are active.
 My only interest in being a member of Finding A Grave is to help others locate the final resting places of their loved ones.
 Many people have helped me in such a way and I appreciated all the work they have done.
 This is my way of passing their efforts forward.
 Many thanks to those contributors who were gracious enough to transfer the memorials for my close family members, outside of the FAG guidelines, even though they were not obligated to do so.

 NOTE: You have my permission to use any photo I've taken and posted on FAG in your own family research (i.e. ancestry.com), as long as it is not for profit, and not re-used on find-a-grave.
 A note of credit would be appreciated, but not necessary.
 I'm photographing to share and for others to use...